karl-zylinski/jzon-c/README.md

 ## How does jzon differ from SJON?

-- String value quotes are optional
+- String value quotes are optional.
+- Stuck to the default JSON delimiter for key-value-pairs (:, SJSON uses =).

 ## Installation and usage